Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 `password_is_valid` will check if the password meets a few different conditions.
 If one of the below conditions is not met then the relevant error/exception should be thrown/raised.
 Your error/exception message should match one of the following conditions exactly (word-for-word).

 1. password should exist
-2. password should be longer than than 8 characters
+2. password should be longer than 8 characters
 3. password should have at least one lowercase letter
 4. password should have at least one uppercase letter
 5. password should have at least have one digit